rileymullins/TFlex/README.md

 * An SRT is "self-reporting" because it contains a promoter that drives the transcription of RNA containing the junction of the transposon's terminal repeat and the downstream genomic DNA.
 * Sequencing this RNA maps the transposon insertion site, which represents the approximate TF binding site.

-The method is antibody-independent and semi-multiplexed.
+The method is a pooled, antibody-independent method to map TFs.
 Because both the sample barcode and the SRT barcode are inserted into genomic DNA, cells from different conditions can be combined following transfection/electroporation if they have distinct sample barcodes.

 **Workflow Summary:**